We tend to only think about saving money when there's a reason. An impetus.

 - Brown bag your lunch once a week: If you buy lunch every day, quitting cold turkey will be tough.
 Adjust your schedule so you bring your lunch at least once a week.
 Back when I had an office job, I would try to bring in my lunch Monday – Thursday and treat myself to a meal with friends on Friday.
 It also gives you more time to work at your desk, which can pay off in the long run.

-- Make one of those lunches a cold cut lunch: Keep it simple – make it a ham sandwich with some lettuce, tomato, mayo – mmmm.
+- Make one of those lunches a cold lunch: Keep it simple – make it a PB&J sandwich – mmmm.
 I'm a huge fan of hot meals, so most of my lunches are just warmed up leftovers… but keeping it simple for just one day will save you a few bucks and not feel like you're starving yourself.

 - Scratch the dining out itch: You probably don't scratch when you don't itch, so don't get into the pattern of eating out simply because.
 Wait until you crave something specific – then treat yourself to a good meal.
 Don't go just because you have no better idea.

 - Eat out for lunch, cook for dinner: Dinner is going to be more expensive than lunch, so if you want to eat out then do so for lunch.
 Then cook yourself dinner.

 - Stock up on gift cards: You know where you enjoy eating, so stock up on gift cards to the places you enjoy.
 You can buy them on a secondary market like Raise and Gift Card Granny, or you can buy them directly from the stores during the holidays when they run promotions.